Community pharmacist vaccination

 You should consider the organisation of your ‘vaccinating space’.
-To facilitate a conversation that provides for ‘informed’ consent you should have two chairs available.
+To facilitate a conversation that provides for ‘informed’ consent you should have at least two chairs available.
 Having this conversation while the client and/or you are standing is not good practice.
 It implies you are in a hurry and is not comfortable for many people.

 Do you require/have computer access in the room?
 Are patient leaflets and any forms required, hand sanitiser, swabs, plasters etc. accessible?
 This video discusses setting up your work area.

 Normal clinical procedures related to vaccine handling and sharps management must be adhered to.

 In a community pharmacy, vaccines can only be administered by approved pharmacist vaccinators.
 To revise vaccine administration please refer to Chapter 2 Processes for safe immunisation in the current Immunisation Handbook and your VTC manual.
 All vaccinators must: